A Family Trip to Hawaii Using Points

-Incredible.
 Now all I have to do is fine cheap hotels or AirBnB’s on the island… They should be cheap right?
 Its only the most beautiful place in the world and a top travel destination of multiple countries.

 Personally, I like to focus on Hyatt and SPG – both of which are known for their quality properties AND great value.
 Plus each one has multiple ways to earn points, so the problem of attaining the higher # required is less problematic.

-Note: SOMETIMES you can get upgraded to a better room (view) for free, IF you have status or travel during a rare slow season.
+Note: SOMETIMES you can get upgraded to a better room (view) for free, especially IF you have status or travel during a rare slow season.

 Furthermore, SPG and Marriott have a ‘5th Night Free’ policy when paying with cash or points.
-So that means our $XXY a night hotel was 1/5 cheaper!
+So that means our $479 a night hotel was 1/5 cheaper!
 Since the Marriott and SPG Hotel merger, their points are now interchangeable at the rate of 3 Marriott points to 1 SPG point and vice versa.
-(Gives you a very clear understanding of how companies VALUE their own properties, if nothing else!)
+(Gives you a very clear understanding of how companies Value their own properties, if nothing else!)
 Fortunately we had previously signed up for the SPG business cards each to stay under 5-25 .
-My wife also got the Pesonal version when the all time high bonus was at the rare 35,000 peak last year.
+My wife also got the Personal version when the all time high bonus was at the rare 35,000 peak last year.
 On top of that, Marriott lets you combine points within a household – and via the Transitive Property of Points that means SPG points are combinable too!